zendtech/devzone_conference_list/README.md

 * [ConFoo Montreal](https://confoo.ca/en/yul2017) : March 8 - 10, 2017 : Montreal, QC CA
 ConFoo Montreal is a multi-technology conference for web developers.

+* [Midwest PHP](https://2017.midwestphp.org/) : March 17 - 18 : Bloomington, MN US
+We’re pleased to announce our conference, Midwest PHP should be one of the best PHP conferences where community members from around the world come together to learn and share information about the latest trends and technologies in professional PHP development.

 * [php tek](https://tek.phparch.com/) : May 24-26, 2017 : Atlanta, GA US
 The premier PHP conference and annual homecoming for the PHP Community.
 This conference will be the 12th annual edition, and php[architect] and One for All Events are excited to bring it to Atlanta, the empire city of the south!